PostgREST/postgrest-docs/docs/references/api/resource_embedding.rst

     select * from addresses where id = $1.shipping_address_id
   $$ stable language sql;

-For instance, now we can unambiguously embed the billing address by specifying the ``billing_address`` computed relationship.
+Now we can unambiguously embed the billing address by specifying the ``billing_address`` computed relationship.

 .. tabs::